AlpacaTravel/mapping-docs/sets/Australian Tourism Data Warehouse/README.md

 <img alt="ATDW Mapping Data" src="./melbourne.png" width="805" height="599" />

+Before you get started, you must add your ATDW API Key to the platform by logging in to your account and adding the ATDW integration.

 ## Interactive Explorer

 Alpaca offers an interactive explorer to review what data is visible within the